alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 capability of unsupervised learning.

-Final Cavaets
+Final Caveats
 -------------------------------------------------------------------------------

 I'll close with the few downsides I see on skimming the paper.

 * This still uses a lot of computation time.
-When they announced results for running AlphaGo on one machine, they mean a machine with 40 CPU threads and 8 GPUs.
+When they announced results for running AlphaGo on one machine, they mean a machine with 48 CPUs and 8 GPUs.
 The version used against the European Go champion Fan Hui runs on a distributed cluster of *1202 CPUs and 176 GPUs*.
-Let's just say this is still out of the reach of the average enthusiast and move on.
+Let's just say this is out of the reach of the average enthusiast and move on.
 * The reported 5-0 record against Fan Hui was in formal games, one game per day.
 Each day, Fan also played an informal game, with shorter time controls.
 In those games, AlphaGo won 3-2.
-This isn't malicious reporting.
-By my understanding, both parties knew that only the formal games would count.
 * This takes a **lot** of training time.
-From the Methods section:
+From the methods section:

     > Updates were applied asynchronously on 50 GPUs using DistBelief [...]
     > Training [for the supervised network] took around 3 weeks for
     > 340 million training steps.

     Then, for self-play refinement,

     > The [RL policy] network was trained in this way for 10,000 mini-batches
     > of 128 games, using 50 GPUs for one day.

     And finally, for the value network,

     > The value network was trained for 50 million mini-batches of 32 positions,
     > using 50 GPUs, for one week.

     That adds up to *a month*, even on 50 GPUs.
 So, for anyone looking to try something similar, make sure to use a small problem, or a computing cluster, or both.